-SILVION reference electrodes consist of an Acetal tube electrode body.
-The electrodes are manufactured using a "unique” advanced technique which results in a porous silver matrix being formed around a silver wire skeleton.
-This porous matrix increases the active area of the monitoring surface hundredfold and also enables the deposition of a larger quantity of silver chloride.
+Silvion reference electrodes are developed in-house and are manufactured using a "unique” and advanced technique which results in a porous silver matrix.
+This porous matrix increases the active area of the monitoring surface and enables the deposition of a larger quantity of silver chloride.
 The deposition is precisely controlled by electrolytic coating and provides high reliability, high stability, greater accuracy and increased life performance.
-A porous plug at one end of the assembly allows contact between the field environment and the silver chloride electrode via the electrolyte.
-An insulated lead wire connects the central silver wire which can be connected to a high input impedance voltmeter (10MOhm) when potentials are to be measured.
-For embedding in concrete or for use in soil or potable water the reference electrode contains either sodium chloride (NaCl) or potassium chloride (KCl) to stabilize the silver chloride concentration.
+Silvion electrodes consist of an acetal housing body, and a porous ceramic disc at one end of the assembly allows contact between the field environment and the silver chloride electrode via the electrolyte.
+These discs are specially designed to reduce drying out problems and to insure low contact resistance to earth, providing more reliable readings.
+An insulated lead wire connects the central silver wire which can be connected to a high input impedance voltmeter (10MOhm) when measuring the voltage potential of structures to be protected.
+For embedding in concrete or for use in soil or potable water, the reference electrode contains potassium chloride (KCl) to stabilise the silver chloride concentration.